Skip to content

 • Congressional Committee to Examine Iranian Gas Deal

-• Blog Post China extreme energy Gas Iran
+• China extreme energy Gas Iran

 A US congressional committee is to look at a gasfield development deal between the China National Offshore Oil Corp (CNOOC) and Iran to determine if US sanctions are called for against the Chinese company, Congressman Tom Lantos has said.